 Cheyenne Concepcion (b.
 1991, Los Angeles) is a multi-disciplinary artist and designer based in San Francisco.
 She creates work that examines the politics of place, using installation, social practice, sculpture and textile.
-Drawing on her interest and research in urban planning, and utilizing her training as a designer, Concepcion’s work is site-specific and focuses on land development, cultural memory, migration and often has a public component.
+Drawing on her interest and research in urban planning, and utilizing her training as a designer, Concepcion’s work is site-specific and is centered on cultural memory, place-based activism, migration and often has a public component.

 |Concepcion was a 2020 Yerba Buena Center for the Arts Fellow and in 2019, she was a Monument Lab Fellow and recipient of the Excellence in Design Award from UC Berkeley.
 She is the co-founder and artistic director of New Monuments Taskforce, a fantastical municipal agency engaged in the dialogue, development and design of New Monuments in California.
 Her work has been shown nationally, in museums, galleries and in-situ.
 A “self-taught” artist, Concepcion received her Master’s in Landscape Architecture from UC Berkeley and Bachelors degree in Urban Studies and Planning from UC San Diego.|